Amines NEET Questions and Answers Pdf

 Answer: 2

-9. A compound of mol. wt.
+9) A compound of mol. wt.
 180 gm is acetylated to give a compound of mol. wt.
-390. The number of amino groups in the compound are___________
+390. The number of amino groups in the compound are

 (1) 2